Rib Fracture in Children

-Your child may have pain in his chest, especially when he breathes deeply, coughs, or moves.
+Your child may have pain in his or her chest, especially when he or she breathes deeply, coughs, or moves.
 You may see your child hold his or her side while breathing.
 You may see bruises around the area of the rib fracture.

 How is a rib fracture diagnosed?

-Your child's caregiver will ask about your child's injury and examine him.
-He will look for any signs of bleeding or bruising.
-He will also ask about your child's breathing and pain.
+Your child's healthcare provider will ask about your child's injury and examine him or her.
+The provider will look for any signs of bleeding or bruising.
+He or she will also ask about your child's breathing and pain.
 An x-ray or CT scan may show the fracture or other injuries.
 Your child may be given contrast liquid to help the fracture show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

 How is a rib fracture treated?

 - Rest will help your child heal.
 Limit your child's activity to help prevent other injuries while your child's rib heals.
 Your child should rest as much as possible and get plenty of sleep.

-- Surgery may be needed if many of your child's ribs are badly fractured.
+- Surgery may be needed if many of your older child's ribs are badly fractured.
 Broken ribs may be held together with plates and screws.
 An injury to an organ, nerve, or blood vessel may also be treated with surgery.